 Stat Conversion Notes Mana Regen Per 5 N/A Mana Regen = 5 * sqrt(Intellect) * Spirit * 0.009327 Crit From Intellect 80.0 => 1% Mages have .91% crit by default.
 Spell Crit Rating 22.1 => 1% Spell Crit % N/A Spell Crit % = (Intellect / 80.0) + .91 + (Crit Rating / 22.1) Spell Hit Rating 12.6 => 1% Spell hit cap is 16% before modifiers.
 That is 202 hit rating.
 164 hit rating is the cap with 3/3 Elemental Precision Spell Haste Rating 15.75 => 1% Cast time of a spell divided by the 1 plus the percentage of your haste in decimal is how long a spell takes to cast.
 E.G. the talented cast time of fireball with 23% haste would be 3.0s/1.23 = 2.4s

 This is the base spec for fire.
-Nearly every fire spec is based off having these 44 talents, and then spending your remaining 14 points.
+Nearly every fire spec is based on having these 44 talents and then spending your remaining 14 points.

 There are two ‘standard’ fire specs that branch off from this, the Clearcasting build, and the Icy Veins build.

 This is your spec of choice until you get some gear.
 The basic rule of thumb is that you should use this until you have enough gear to not run out of mana on boss fights with Icy Veins.
 You can move the filler points in the arcane tree around, see In-Depth Examinations to see what you’ll want to choose there.
 The points included are the ones most typically given.
 This spec leaves you with 4 points you can spend on AoE talents, see the AoE Section for more information.

 0/43/11+6 Icy Veins

-This is the best straight damage spec, but it guzzles mana like a early model Hummer.
+This is the best straight damage spec, but it guzzles mana like an early model Hummer.
 Like with the last spec, you have options in your secondary tree.
 Finally, you have 6 points to spend on AoE.
 See In-Depth Examinations for which talents are best in your specific situation, as well as the AoE section for which AoE talents you should pick.

 0/40/21 Archimonde Spec